ocaml-gospel/gospel/doc/starting.rst

 this applies to the exceptional case as well, and that's why we state that ``q`` is both empty and not modified.

-An alternative specification for the ``pop`` operation would use a precondition to exclude the case of an empty queue.
-This is as follows:
+Now, let us consider a scenario where one calls the ``pop`` operation only for `provably` non-empty queues.
+For such case, instead of considering the possibility of raising the ``Empty`` exception, we attach the following precondition to the function's contract:

 .. code-block:: ocaml

-   val pop: 'a t -> 'a
+   val unsafe_pop: 'a t -> 'a
    (*@ v = pop q
          requires q.view <> empty
          modifies q
          ensures  old q.view = q.view ++ (Seq.cons v empty) *)

-The ``requires`` clause states a property that must hold whenever this function is called.
-It is worth noting that such a precondition is not, by default, checked at run-time.
-Hence, a call to ``pop`` should be only performed by a client that is sure of respecting the precondition, for instance, when the client code is itself verified.
+The ``requires`` clause introduces a property that must hold whenever one calls ``unsafe_pop``.
+Following the OCaml tradition, we use the prefix ``unsafe_`` to clearly state this function is only supposed to be used by clients that are sure to respect the precondition (for instance, when the client code is itself formally verified).

 .. todo::
    should we name the ``pop`` with a precondition ``pop_unsafe``?